-Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for

-which a student must have financial need to qualify.
-This includes both institutional and noninstitutional student aid

-(grants, jobs, and loans).
+Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
+This includes both institutional and noninstitutional student aid (grants, jobs, and loans).

-Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for

-which a student must have financial need to gualify.
+Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.

-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must

-demonstrate financial need to qualify.
+Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state,

-federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of

-academic achievement, merit, or any other non-need-based reason.
-When reporting questions H1 and H2, non-needbased aid that is used to meet need should be counted as need-based aid.
+Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.

-Note: Suggested order of precedence for counting non-need money as need-based:

-Non-need institutional grants

-Non-need tuition waivers

-Non-need athletic awards

-Non-need federal grants

-Non-need state grants

-Non-need outside grants

-Non-need student loans

-Non-need parent loans

-Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not

-demonstrate financial need to gualify.

-Work study and employment: Federal and state work study aid, and any employment packaged by your institution in

-financial aid awards.
+Note: Suggested order of precedence for counting non-need money as need-based: Non-need institutional grants Non-need tuition waivers Non-need athletic awards Non-need federal grants Non-need state grants Non-need outside grants Non-need student loans Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.
+Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.

-SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2012-2013
+SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2014-2015

-There are no structural or definitional changes to CDS for 2012-2013: other than the incremental advancement by one for year-dependent items, CDS for 2012-2013 is identical to CDS for 2011-2012.
+There are no structural or definitional changes to CDS for 2014-2015: other than the incremental advancement by one for year-dependent items.